yazeedalsahmi/reading-notes/README.md

 # Introduction :
 My Name is **Yazeed Alshami** I'm a *Mechatronics Engineering* This some notes , I wish you have an enjoyable reading. :)
-# Table of Content :
+# Code 102 reading notes :

 | Topics      | Links       |
 | ----------- | ----------- |